Download the PHP package jurager/teams without Composer

 [!NOTE]

-In most cases, it's unnecessary to check a user's role directly.
-Instead, focus on verifying specific granular permissions.
-Roles primarily serve as a way to group granular permissions for organizational purposes.
-Typically, you'll execute calls to this method within your application's authorization policies.
+In most cases, checking a user's role is often unnecessary.
+Instead, prioritize verifying specific granular permissions, as roles mainly serve to group these permissions for organizational clarity.
+Typically, you’ll use this approach within your application's authorization policies.

-This example demonstrates how to check if a user within a team has permission to update a server.
-Adjust the parameters according to your application's specific requirements and use cases.
+Example: Check if a user within a team has permission to update a server

 Abilities